-Knee injuries are extremely common and range from soft tissue injuries like ligament sprains and muscle strains to bone conditions and biomechanical dysfunction.
-Your knees each have a bursa sack that’s filled with fluid.
+Knee injuries are extremely common.
+They range from soft tissue injuries such as ligament sprains and muscle strains to bone conditions and biomechanical dysfunction.
+Each of your knees has a bursa sack that is filled with fluid.
 When these get inflamed or infected, the condition is called knee bursitis.

 What is Knee Bursitis?

 Knee bursitis can cause pain above, below or on your kneecap depending on which bursa is inflamed.
 A bursa is a thin sack filled with synovial fluid, a natural lubricating fluid.
 This slippery sack allows muscles, tendons and skin to slide over bony surfaces without friction.
 Your bursa essentially prevents different tissues and structures from catching on one another during a smooth movement of the knee joint.

 Your knee consists of up to 11 bursae.
 The ones most prone to bursitis are the: